almighty-loaf/rEFInd-tokyo-night/README.md

 ### Customization
-This theme includes both Night and Storm variants, where Night is a tad darker.
+This theme includes both Night and Storm variants, and a few different selection indicators to fit your preferred style.

-This is achived by having a few different options for wallpaper and selection indicators that you can mix and match to your preferences.
-To do this, you can update the `theme.conf` file to change which images are used in the `banner`, `selection_big`, and `selection_small` options.
+To try out different variants and indicators, you can update the `theme.conf` file to change which images are used in the `banner`, `selection_big`, and `selection_small` options.
 For your convenience, all available images are already listed in that file and you can swap out the active ones by altering which lines are commented out via the `#` symbol.

 There are also a handful of different fonts and sizes that are unrelated to the Night/Storm variants, which can be similarly controlled with the `font` section.